anhthi-ieig/aws-docs/11. Security, Identity, & Compliance/Amazon Macie.md

   - A list of unencrypted buckets
   - Publicly accessible buckets
   - Buckets shared with AWS accounts outside in AWS Organizations

-- Macie `provides multi-account support using AWS Organizations`, so you can enable Macie across all of your accounts with a few clicks